Wrest Park: History

 Thomas Carew (1595–1640) wrote his country house poem "To My Friend G.N. from Wrest" in 1639 that described the old house which was demolished between 1834 and 1840.

 The present house was built in 1834–39, to designs by its owner Thomas de Grey, 2nd Earl de Grey (1781–1859), an amateur architect and the first president of the Royal Institute of British Architects, who was inspired by buildings he had seen on trips to Paris.
 He based his house on designs published in French architectural books such as Jacques-François Blondel's Architecture Française (1752).
 The works were superintended as clerk of works on site by James Clephan, who had been clerk of the works at the Liddell seat, Ravensworth Castle in County Durham, and had recently served as professional amanuensis and builder for Lord Barrington.

 Although Nikolaus Pevsner previously stated that Clephan was a French architect who designed the present house instead of De Grey the amateur architect, as Charles Read has shown in his biography of De Grey, Clephan (born Clapham) in fact only produced drawings of the service infrastructure, such as plumbing and drainage.
 The decorative layout and features of the house were produced by De Grey's own hand.

 Wrest has some of the earliest Rococo Revival interiors in England.
+The Archer Pavilion and the Countess's sitting room are very fine examples of this.
 Reception rooms in the house are open to the public.

+In 1905, Wrest Park was leased to United States diplomat Whitelaw Reid, at a cost of £1,500 per annum.
+During this time he was Ambassador to the Court of St. James.
+In 1909, he wrote to President Roosevelt sharing the details of his recent shooting excursions at Wrest Park.
+In the same year he also entertained King Edward VII at Wrest Park.

-Nan Ino Cooper ran Wrest Park as a military hospital during World War I, though a fire in September 1916 halted this usage of the house.
+Nan Ino Cooper ran Wrest Park as a military hospital during World War I, although a fire in September 1916 halted this usage of the house.
 Following the death of her brother Auberon Herbert, 9th Baron Lucas, she inherited his title and the house and sold it in 1918.
 It was sold after the War to Mr JG Murray, who was associated with cricket in Bedfordshire.
 During his 18-year tenure, much of the garden statuary was sold, while extensive felling stripped park and garden of many of their oldest trees.

-He sold it to Sun Alliance Insurance in 1939, and after the Second World War it became a centre for modern agricultural engineering research.
+He sold it to Sun Insurance (who later became Sun Alliance Insurance and are now known as RSA Insurance Group) in 1939 who moved from offices in Threadneedle Street to Wrest Park, due to the Second World War, building 12 huts and converting stables to house 300 employees.
+After the Second World War it became a centre for modern agricultural engineering research.

 English Heritage took over the house and gardens in 2006 and began a 20-year restoration project to return the gardens to their pre-1917 state.